simulation-based-inference/simulation-based-inference.github.io/_posts/2022-12-31-emulating-hydrodynamic-simulations-with-semi-analytic-modeling-comparing-the-evolution-of-global-quantities-in-the-santa-cruz-sam-and-illustristng.md

 ---
-title: Emulating hydrodynamic simulations with semi-analytic modeling: comparing the evolution of global quantities in the Santa Cruz SAM and IllustrisTNG
+title: "Emulating hydrodynamic simulations with semi-analytic modeling: comparing the evolution of global quantities in the Santa Cruz SAM and IllustrisTNG"
 categories:
   - paper
 tags: